-He is strongly involved in outreach, leading the preparation of the TSM Stand "Code for Creation" at the 2018 Royal Society Summer Science Exhibition, and currently president of the Imperial College Optical Society, OSA/SPIE student chapter at Imperial.
-In this framework, he regularly organises journal clubs and invited talks, with the aim of strengthening professional bonds among optics researchers across College.
-Finally, he works as graduate teaching assistant in tutorials as well as the physics helpdesk for undergraduate students within the Department of Physics.
+He is widely involved in outreach activities.
+He is currently (2021) leading the organisation of the first online workshop series dedicated to wave propagation in time-varying media.
+In 2018, he led the organisation of the TSM Stand "Code for Creation" at the Royal Society Summer Science Exhibition, and has led Imperial College Optical Society, OSA/SPIE student chapter at Imperial during the year 2018-2019.
+In this framework, he actively organises journal clubs and invited talks, with the aim of strengthening professional bonds among the vibrant photonics community across College and beyond.
+In 2019, he was awarded a TSM Prize for Outstanding Contribution to the Life of the CDT.